 In order to be considered for a live audition, applicants for piano, violin, cello, flute, and voice concentrations must submit a prescreening recording.
 Applicants for the composition concentration must submit scores for review.
 Please visit Auditions for details.
 You must submit prescreening materials electronically using Acceptd when you apply online.
 Prescreening recordings must be submitted with the application by the November 1 application deadline for the spring term or the December 1 application deadline for the fall term (April 1 for late auditions).
 Mannes College Division and Mannes Preparatory Honors program students are exempt from the prescreening requirement.
 The application fee will be waived for current Mannes students in all programs applying to a new or different program if they contact the Office of Admission before December 1.

 Live auditions (on campus and regional) in Cello, Composition, Flute, Piano, Violin, and Voice require submission of prescreening recordings at Acceptd.
 Auditions in these areas will be confirmed after review of the submitted prescreening recordings.
-Prescreening recordings must be submitted with the application by the November 1 application deadline for the spring term or the December 1 application deadline for the fall term (April 1 for late auditions).
-Prescreening recordings received after this deadline will be reviewed at the discretion of the Admission Office.
-Visit Mannes Auditions and Interviews for specific audition requirements for your instrument and more information on prescreening requirements.
+Prescreening recordings must be received by the application deadline of December 1 (April 1 for Late Review).
+Prescreening recordings received after this deadline will be reviewed at the discretion of the Admissions Office.
+Visit the Audition Requirements website for specific audition requirements for your instrument for more information on prescreening requirements.

 Mannes accepts auditions in three different formats.
 Personal auditions are encouraged for all applicants.

-All applicants whose first language is not English must submit valid TOEFL, IELTS, or PTE scores.
-(Our TOEFL institution code is 2398.)
+TOEFL, IELTS, or PTE: All applicants whose first language is not English must submit valid TOEFL, IELTS, or PTE scores.
+Our TOEFL institution code is 2398.